rachel-s123/social-intelligence-dashboard/REPORT_VECTOR_STORE_SETUP.md

 # Report Vector Store Setup

-This project can search R 12 G/S market PDF reports using an OpenAI vector store.
+The Model Insights dashboard can search R 12 G/S market PDF reports using an OpenAI vector store.
 The repository includes sample PDFs in `vector_reports/r12gs/`.

 ## Creating the Vector Store